 Data Engineer (Applications DBA)

-In January 2018 the BBC went live with WhatsOn, the BBC's Broadcast Management System (BMS), this system sits at the heart of how we commission and broadcast most of our TV content.
+The BBC's Broadcast Management System (BMS) sits at the heart of how we commission and broadcast most of our TV content.
 The system allows us to plan, commission, schedule and transmit our television content.

 WhatsOn makes the connection between the BBC and our audiences so that we can understand, even better, the relationship between our content and audience.